asantra/ProjectGeant4/README.md

 **You can use `renameRootFiles.py` code to automatically rename your root files and store them away from the `build` directory.**
 The code is located inside `ProjectGeant4/AnalyzerScripts`.
-Run the code from thtat location.
+Run the code from that location.
 Assuming you are inside the `build` directory and you are running on `proton`, please use:
 ```
 cd ../AnalyzerScripts